THE HAUNTOLOGIST

 Picture

-From the website: "The Teeming Brain explores news, trends, and developments in religion, horror, science fiction, fantasy, the paranormal, consciousness, and culture.
+"The Teeming Brain explores news, trends, and developments in religion, horror, science fiction, fantasy, the paranormal, consciousness, and culture.
 It also has a central focus on the experience of creative inspiration in writing and the arts, and it tracks apocalyptic and dystopian trends in science, technology, politics, ecology, economics, the media, entertainment, education, and society at large.
-Its founder and primary author is Matt Cardin."
+Its founder and primary author is Matt Cardin." (from the website)

 Picture